Eschatologue/CM_wiki/docs/class/warlock/long.md

 **Draconic Spark**{ .inl } Your patron imbues you with a fragment of its elemental power.
 Choose one of the following damage types: **:dmg-acid: Acid**{ .dmg-acid }, **:dmg-cold: Cold**{ .dmg-cold }, **:dmg-fire: Fire**{ .dmg-fire }, **:dmg-lgtn: Lightning**{ .dmg-lgtn } or **:dmg-posn: Poison**{ .dmg-posn }.
 You can change this choice when you finish a **:rest-long: Long Rest**.
 This choice will affects multiple features in this subclass.
 { .indt }

-**Draconic Transmutation**{ .inl } Whenever you cast a Warlock spell or Cantrip, you can change its damage type to that of your [Draconic Spark].
+**Draconic Transmutation**{ .inl } Whenever you deal damage using a Warlock spell or a Warlock feature, you can change its damage type to that of your [Draconic Spark].
 { .indt }

 **Draconic Language**{ .inl } Your patron imbues you with its wisdom.
 You know the *Draconic* language.